Tloxipeuhca/node-flickr-sync/README.md

   * photos.isFriend: boolean to set the photo permission to friend ;
   * photos.isFamily: boolean to set the photo permission to family ;
   * photos.mode:
+    * download : download flickr photos to local file system ;
+    * mirror : upload local photos to flickr and remove flickr photos who arne't local ;
     * sync : download and upload photos ;
-    * download : download flickr photos to local file system ;
     * upload : upload local photos to flickr ;
   * photos.parallelUpdateInfos: number of photos who are parallely updated ;
   * photos.parallelUpdatePerms: number of photos who are parallely updated ;